purpleidea/flabbergast/kws-vm.md

     r : Int = int_sub(left : Int, right : Int)

-### Branch on Iterator
-Branch to label if there are no values in the iterator.
-Otherwise, the result is set to the value in the iterator.

-    r : Str = iter_br(iter : Iter, label)

-### Access Library
-Get the value associated with a library.
-The mechanism for this is implementation-defined.

-    r : Flabbergast = library(uri : Str*)

 ### Is List Empty
 Check if `list` has no items.
 That is, the same as the result from `list_nil`.

     r : Bool = list_empty(list : List)

 ### List Item
-Get the first tuple in the list.
+Get the first map in the list.

-    r : Tuple = list_item(list : List)
+    r : Map = list_item(list : List)

-### Is List Marked
-Check if the first item in the list is marked (i.e., created with `list_marked` instead of `list_unmarked`).
-The behaviour of calling on the empty list is undefined.

-    r : Bool = list_is_marked(list : List)

 ### List Join
-Create a new list where all the items of `first` precede all the items of `second`, preserving their _marked_ state.
+Create a new list where all the items of `first` precede all the items of `second`.

     r : List = list_join(first : List, second : List)

-### Create Marked List
+### Create List
-Create a new list containing the provided tuple with the _marked_ state set.
+Create a new list containing the provided map.

-    r : List = list_marked(head : Tuple, tail : List)
+    r : List = list_new(head : Map, tail : List)

 ### Create Empty List
 Create an empty list.